 Opal Gemstone Identification

 The majority of opal stone (almost 95%) comes from Australia.
 Mexico, Brazil, Ethiopia, and the USA are some of the other places from where it comes.
-This gem comprises tiny spheres of silica.
-It is formed when silica-rich water seeps into the Earth’s crust.
-From there, it is separated into two categories: common and noble opal.
+Here are some tests for opal gemstone identification

-2. Irregularities Test
+2. See Irregularities

 3. White light test

 Place the stone on a table and pass the white light over it.
-If it shows different layers of color, it is a sign of real and good quality.
+If it shows different flashes of color, it is a sign of real and good quality.
 Be cautious when looking at color layers; if it appears just below the surface, it could be a fake.

 Note: Do not use fluorescent lighting, as it may appear more fired than it is.